1 Hanover Square: Architecture

-1 Hanover Square is composed of four formerly separate buildings.
+One Hanover is composed of four formerly separate buildings.
 The main structure, completed in 1851, is a three-story masonry structure atop a raised basement, built out of brownstone in the Italian Renaissance style.
 Although Lower Manhattan formerly contained many Italianate commercial structures, 1 Hanover Square is the only remaining such structure.
 The building extends southwest to 60–64 Stone Street (also known as 95–101 Pearl Street), a set of Greek Revival commercial structures completed in 1836.
 These three structures are made of brick and are four stories tall.
 The additional commercial structures are the same height as the main brownstone structure.
 The architects for all of these structures are not known, although Richard F. Carman may have been involved in the design of the brownstone.

-The lot comprising 1 Hanover Square was formerly six separate parts.
+The lot comprising One Hanover was formerly six separate parts.
 Each of the four-story brick structures at 60, 62, and 64 Stone Street comprise one part extending the depth of the block to 95–97, 99, and 101 Pearl Street respectively.
 The main structure is composed of a three-story brownstone section on Hanover Square, a three-story brick section on 66 Stone Street, and a three-story brownstone section on 103 Pearl Street.
 All of the constituent structures occupy the same land lot.
 The building as a whole is roughly rectangular but has longer frontage on Pearl and Stone Streets.

-1 Hanover Square serves as the headquarters of the India House club and contains restaurant and bar space.
+One Hanover serves as the headquarters of the SomeraRoad Inc. and contains restaurant and bar space.
 While the building has had numerous occupants in its history, it was particularly known for being the first headquarters of the New York Cotton Exchange, founded in 1870.
 The exchange was the second cotton futures exchange in the world behind the International Cotton Association, as well as the first such exchange in the United States.